 Prior to the completion of the Merger, the Company recognized share-based compensation expense for share-based awards based on the grant date fair value.
 The expense was recognized over the employee's requisite service period, or vesting period of the equity award, approximately three years.
-The Company recognized share-based compensation expense in Administrative expenses of \$2.2 million for the three months ended March 31, 2023.
+The Company recognized share-based compensation expense in Administrative expenses of \$2.5 million and \$7.3 million for the three and nine months ended September 30, 2023, respectively.

 In accordance with the Merger Agreement, upon closing of the Merger, Triton's unvested restricted shares and restricted share units that were outstanding immediately prior to the closing of the Merger were converted into a contingent right to receive cash equal to the number of shares subject to such award, assuming attainment of the maximum level of performance for performance-based awards, multiplied by \$83.16 per share, plus accrued dividends.
 This amount will be paid upon the earlier of the original vesting date of the award and the twelve-month anniversary of the Merger closing date subject to the participant's continued service with the Company.
 The modification of the unvested share-based awards changed the classification of the awards from equity to liability, as well as modified the original service period of the awards.
+As a result of the change in the classification of the awards, the Accrued compensation liability at September 30, 2023 included a \$16.1 million reclassification from equity, plus previously accrued dividends of \$2.9 million.
+For both the three and nine months ended September 30, 2023, Transaction and other costs included \$18.8 million in incremental employee compensation costs to recognize the fair value of the awards based on the portion of the service period completed at the time of modification.

-The following table summarizes activity related to these awards for the three months ended March 31, 2024 (in millions):
+The following table summarizes activity related to these awards for the nine months ended September 30, 2024 (in millions):

-Accrued compensation liability at December 31, 2023 \$ 41.6

-Compensation expense (1) 4.0
+Accrued compensation liability at December 31, 2023 \$ 41.6 Compensation expense (1) 11.9 Payments (2) (18.0) Accrued compensation liability at September 30, 2024 (3) \$ 35.5

-Payments (2) (17.9)

-Accrued compensation liability at March 31, 2024 \$ 27.7

-Unrecognized compensation costs (3) \$ 8.0